mmterpstra/molgenis-c5-TumorNormal/README.md

 ========

 Version managment done with lmod `lua based implementation of environment modules`.
 Installation/deployment management done with Easybuild.
-Here are the tools and software versions:
+Here are the tools and software versions (for the current versions look at the *.siteconfig.csv):

 | software              | version |
 | --------              | ------- |